How to Make Cajun Jambalaya

 1 whole fresh chicken cut up (boiled for 1 hour and then the meat pulled from the bones)

 1 pound smoked sausage (1/4 inch slices)

 7 cups chicken stock

-1 12 ounce package Seasoning Blend (or Cajun Trinity)
+1 (10 ounce) package Seasoning Blend (or 2 cups of Cajun Trinity)

 Tony’s Creole Seasoning

 1/8 cup canola oil

 Cajun Jambalaya Essentials